ctfdavis/use-next-query-params/README.md

 -   `createStrArrayQueryParam`
 -   `createNumArrayQueryParam`

-We use them to create query parameters for linking state variables in a `useNextQueryParams` hook.
+We use them to create query parameters for linking state variables inside the `useNextQueryParams` hook.

 ### `createStrQueryParam`